JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 ## Time

-When travelling overland through Dolmenwood, game time is tracked in days.
+When travelling overland through Ouran, game time is tracked in days.

 ## Roads, Tracks, and Travelling Wild